 CASE STUDY: Capita

 In August 2021, the Scottish Government set clear guidelines for assessing the air quality in all teaching areas.
-East Renfrewshire Council worked with Capita to identify schools which required initial interventions to be made.
-Capita then delivered a pilot and scaled fast to implement sensors in every teaching space in the area, gathering the data in a digital dashboard.
+The goal was to create a safer learning environment for Scottish pupils and school staff in response to COVID-19.
+To meet the directive, East Renfrewshire Council worked with Capita.
+Having identified schools which required initial interventions to be made, we delivered the pilot and then scaled fast to implement sensors in every teaching space in the area, gathering the data in a digital dashboard.

-In a space of three months, the deployment of intelligent sensors across East Renfrewshire schools – and the wider area – had started to enable a host of benefits to the Council and citizens.
-The Council was able to put its limited resources to better use.
-And data was providing real insight on trends and intelligence to inform better decision-making – even helping the Council deliver on its Climate Change agenda.
+In just three months, the deployment of intelligent sensors across East Renfrewshire schools – and the wider area – is starting to enable a host of benefits to the Council and citizens.
+The Council is able to put its limited resources to better use.
+And data is providing real insight on trends and intelligence to inform better decision-making – even helping the Council deliver on its Climate Change agenda.